open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 const meter = new MeterProvider().getMeter('your-meter-name');

-// async callback - for operations that needs to wait for value meter.createValueObserver('your_metric_name', {
+// async callback - for operation that needs to wait for value meter.createValueObserver('your_metric_name', {
   description: 'Example of a async observer with callback', }, async (observerResult) => {